Halloween and Other Seasons by Al Sarrantonio

 - Purchase it here

-- Published March 1993 (paperback edition)
+- Published March 1993 (Ivy Books paperback edition)

 - Finished reading it on May 15, 2000

 - This is an excellent book!
-The characters in it are engaging.
+The people in it are engaging.
 The dialogue is wonderful.
 And the situations are both scary and amazing: amazing in how so stupid some people are and how little it takes for someone to kill someone else, scary because it is all true.
 In case you were not aware of that, this book is actually the story of one of Baltimore's homicide units in 1988.
 Simon went around with the detectives for the entire year and have put their stories down in this book.
 At times it is quite sad to read about the brutal atrocities that people are committing against each other.
 At times it is satisfying to read about the detectives tracking down or lucking in to catching those responsible for the many deaths.
 But it is always engrossing and fascinating to follow the process and the people involved in one of the uglier jobs possible.
 This book is a must for any fan of police stories, criminal investigations or anything related to law and order.
 And in case you further didn't realize it, this book was the basis for the TV show of the same name.
 It makes the show even scarier to know that not only is it based on real life, but many of the stories from the show are taken straight out of the book.
 If you were a fan of the show, you will easily recognize many of the exact same cases here in the book.
 (Or rather vice versa since the book was first.)
 Easily one of the best books that I've read in a while!

 Homicide: Violent Delights by Jerome Preisler